vsusheel/Agentic_Roku/README.md

 # Run with custom settings
 python main.py --max-loops 10 --loop-delay 10 --browser safari

-# Run with Firefox on macOS Monterey 12.7.3 (if Safari has issues)
+# Run with Chrome/Chromium on macOS (Firefox not supported, will auto-fallback to Chrome)
-python main.py --browser firefox
+python main.py --browser chrome

 # Run with Chrome (note: may be blocked by Roku Channel on macOS)
 python main.py --browser chrome